flameshot-org/flameshot-org.github.io/content/docs/guide/wayland-help.md

 In this page you can find possible solutions for issues on Wayland.
 This page probably needs frequent update, so if something was outdate, please [report it here](https://github.com/flameshot-org/flameshot-org.github.io/issues/new).

+**Disclaimer:** Of course it should go without saying that it is not a good idea to run a code you find online on your computer without understanding it.
+So run the code presented here at your own risk.
+We try to vet all the code snippets on this website, but it is always possible that we miss something.
+To be clear, your computer and the code your decide to run on it is your responsibility.

 # Gnome Wayland

 ## I am asked to "Share" my screen every time